 You will be assigned to a faculty advisor who will assist you with course selection – and who must approve your course schedule before you’ll be able to register for courses online.
 Follow the Course Selection and Registration Checklist to receive your faculty advisor assignment and get registered.

 Jan.
 Term & Spring Start: Registration begins November 15th.

 As an introduction to the complex questions that underpin a college education, and to facilitate conversation during your first few days on campus, all new students are required to read for 2014-2015 is Ignorance: How it Drives Science by Stuart Firestein.
 A copy of this text is included in your Transfer Transitions packet.
-Complete your reading before classes begin and prepare to discuss the book with your Connections group.
+Complete your reading before classes begin and prepare to discuss the book with your Colloquium group.